aelitneg/open-music-streaming/agent-os/commands/plan-product/4-create-tech-stack.md

 Review it to ensure all of the tech stack details are correct for this product.

 You're ready to start planning a feature spec!
-You can do so by running the command, `1-new-spec.md`.
+You can do so by running `shape-spec.md` or `write-spec.md`.
 ```

 ## User Standards & Preferences Compliance